Scroll down to the script below, click on any sentence (including terminal blocks!) to jump to that spot in the video!

 By the way, trying to find the error message inside the HTML in a test... sucks.
 But it's easier in Symfony 4.4 because Symfony dumps the error as a comment on the top of the HTML.
 It also.... yep!
 Puts that same comment at the bottom.
 So actually...
 I didn't need to scroll so far up.

 So we do need to specify a

-for simplicity, instead of making another fault, let's just add it in
+test environment.
+But for simplicity, instead of making another vault, let's just add it to

 null transport value from